What that actually means in practice

 -

-Dashboard trust: Identify which reports executives actually use and whether the underlying data is reliable.
+Dashboard trust: Identify which reports executives actually use and whether the underlying data holds up.

 -